 139 S. Clinton Avenue

 Located next to the marina, Shipwreck Cove Spray Park is an ideal place to cool off on a summer day.
-There's one large play structure with several slides, various sprayers, and a rope climb plus the giant dumping water bucket that sends kids into a frenzy.
-The pool is a low depth so it’s perfect for toddlers.
-FREE with a pool membership. $7 per person for Town of Islip residents with recreation card, or $5 per person without card; nonresidents $10 per person.
+There's one large play structure with several slides, various sprayers, and a rope climb plus a giant dumping water bucket that sends kids into a frenzy.
+The pool is a low depth, so it’s perfect for toddlers.
+FREE with a pool membership. $7 per person for Town of Islip residents with a recreation card or $10 per resident without a card.
+Nonresidents are $12.